 See in Glossary performance.

-The SpeedTree Model Importer has a MaterialsAn asset that defines how a surface should be rendered, by including references to the Textures it uses, tiling information, Color tints and more.
-The available options for a Material depend on which Shader the Material is using.
+The SpeedTree Model Importer has a MaterialsAn asset that defines how a surface should be rendered.
 More info

 See in Glossary tab to improve the workflow for handling SpeedTree Material Assets.
 See documentation on the SpeedTree Model Importer’s Material tab page for more information.

 To make billboards cast shadows correctly, Unity rotates billboards during the shadow caster pass to make them face the light direction (or light position in the case of point light) instead of facing the cameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

 See in Glossary.

 To enable these options, select the BillboardA textured 2D object that rotates so that it always faces the Camera.
 More info

 See in Glossary LOD level in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary of a SpeedTree Asset, check Cast Shadows or Receive Shadows in Billboard Options, and click Apply Prefab.

 To change the billboard shadow options of instantiated SpeedTree GameObjects, select the billboard GameObject in the Hierarchy window and tweak these options in the Inspector of the Billboard Renderer.